microsarah/LP-templates/template.md

 ---

-> Knowledge Check | Multiple Choice
+> Knowledge Check | Multiple Choice; description not required.
-Correct answer marked with *
+> Correct answer marked with *

+_Description_

+Instructions and/or context for the prompt goes here.

 _Prompt*_